AkhilProto/AkhilProto/README.md

 - **Grade 10** student 📚.
 I study **a lot** of biology, master the art of procrastination ⏳, and plan world domination (nicely).
-- Big into *Neuralink* 💻, deep thinking 🤔, IT Geekery, and Rickrolling 🎶 unsuspecting victims.
+- Big into *Neuralink* 💻, deep thinking 🤔, IT Geekery, and Rickrolling 🎶 innocent people.
 - Subtle flex: Came 3rd(2023) and was a finalist(2024) in IIT Hyderabad and IIT Bombay’s national-level coding hackathon with my team 🏆.
 - Determined 💪, focused 🎯, and always pushing boundaries (except bad friendships).